-As input emission data for the spatial distribution of diffuse industrial releases, national data reported to the LRTAP Convention can be taken.
-To obtain the diffuse part of the country specific emissions, not covered by the E-PRTR regulation, a subtraction methodology, as described in 3.2, first needs to be applied.
+As input emission data for the spatial disaggregation of diffuse industrial releases, national data reported to the LRTAP Convention can be taken.
+To obtain the diffuse part of the country specific emissions, not covered by the E-PRTR regulation, a subtraction methodology, as described in Section 3.2, first needs to be applied.
+It is important to check that the sector representations are the same in the point source dataset and the national emissions data, to ensure compatibility for the subtraction methodology.